hhas/SwiftAutomation/doc-source/5 type-mappings.md

 ### Types and enumerators

-For your convenience, SwiftAutomation represents Apple event type names and application-specific class and enumerator names as instances of the glue's `Symbol` subclass.
-For example, a standard TextEdit glue defines a `TEDSymbol` subclass, along with a `TED` typealias as a convenient shorthand.
-Examples:
+SwiftAutomation represents both standard Apple event type names and application-defined class, property, and enumerator names as instances of the glue's `Symbol` subclass.
+For example, a standard TextEdit glue defines a `TEDSymbol` subclass, typealiased as `TED` for convenience:

-  // AEM-defined data types
+  // Standard Apple event data types
-  TED.boolean // a.k.a.
-TEDSymbol.boolean
+  TED.boolean
   TED.unicodeText
   TED.list
+  ...

   // Application-defined class names
   TED.document
   TED.window
   TED.disk
+  ...

+  // Application-defined property names
+  TED.class_
+  TED.name
+  TED.color
+  ...

   // Application-defined enumerators
   TED.yes
   TED.no
   TED.ask
+  ...

-Descriptors of `typeType`, `typeEnumerated`, and `typeProperty` are unpacked as `AESymbol` subclass instances, using raw four-char codes instead of names when the corresponding terminology is not available, e.g.:
+Descriptors of `typeType`, `typeEnumerated`, and `typeProperty` are unpacked as `Symbol` subclass instances, using raw four-char codes instead of names when the corresponding terminology is not available, e.g.:

-  Symbol(code:"abcd")
+  TEDSymbol(code:"abcd")

 ### Other types